Step 7 - Enable account registration¶

 The Limitations are a powerful tool for fine-tuning the permission management of the Users.
 See the documentation about Limitations for more technical details

-Once the Policies are set, go to the "Users and groups using the
+Once the Policies are set, go to the "Assignments" tab and assign the Role to the User Group Go Bike Members.

 Next, go to the Users page.
 Select the user you have just created and move them into the Go Bike Members user group.